limitlessfractals/Apple-Frameworks/README.md

-Certainly!
-Here's the updated `README.md` for your iOS app repository, using the provided GitHub URL and the MIT License:

----

 # iOS Frameworks Explorer App

 An iOS application designed to showcase information about various frameworks used for iOS development.
 The app provides two views for users: a grid view in the main branch and a list view in the `ListView` branch.